antihax/goesi/esi/docs/CorporationApi.md

 > []GetCorporationsCorporationIdMedalsIssued200Ok GetCorporationsCorporationIdMedalsIssued(ctx, corporationId, optional)
 Get corporation issued medals

-Returns medals issued by a corporation  ---  This route is cached for up to 3600 seconds
+Returns medals issued by a corporation  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters